 Click here to find today’s reflection on Incarceration Justice, as well as a downloadable PDF of all the daily reflections in this 2021 Lenten Mite Box project.
 The messages will also appear in the daily email update from St. Mark’s throughout Lent.
 If you don’t currently receive daily emails and would like to, you may sign up here.

 If you decide St. Mark’s is the place for you, you can become a member of our community by making a pledge of financial support in an amount that you discern; there is no minimum or maximum limit.
 If you would like to discuss the role of financial pledging as an act of membership, you are encouraged to reach out to Michele Morgan (Rector) or to the Senior Warden.
-If you have questions about the process and options for making a donation or paying a pledge, please contact the Finance Manager, Patricia Schans, via e-mail or by calling 202.543.0053.
+If you have questions about the process and options for making a donation or paying a pledge, please contact the Finance Manager, Patricia Braley, via e-mail or by calling 202.543.0053.
 All questions and conversation are welcomed!

 If you are interested in formal membership in the Episcopal Church, you are invited to take part in the twice-annual “What’s An Episcopalian?” class, which focuses on the history, theology, and liturgy of the Anglican/Episcopal Church and serves as preparation for the Rite of Confirmation.
 If you already have been Confirmed in the Episcopal Church, you may desire to have your membership recorded in St. Mark’s official Parish Register by obtaining a Letter of Transfer from your previous parish home.